tomboy-notes/tomboy-ng/prepare.md

 --------
 (all assuming you are David and using a pre configured VM (see below), DebTestMate0922, rev the release number as required, it has no effect on product, just a convienance while building).
 The Debian script makes a src package that targets unstable, that name does not change.

+And, note, the Debian build machines run unstable, not testing !
+See the VM Setup section below.

 This, as of Nov 2022, now makes a Qt5 version.

     export DebVer="34g"